The Father's Son (@ Jim Sano)

 Jillian caressed his face.
 “I need to go home.”

 At her front stoop, he put his hand tenderly to Jillian’s cheek, looked into her gazing eyes, and gave her another lengthy kiss.

 “David, thank you for such a wonderful evening, and for being so understanding and a gentleman in every way.”

 “Good night, Jill, and sleep well.
 At least I do get to dream about you tonight.”
 He watched her open the door to her apartment, safely get inside, and turn the light on before he looked up at the moon and breathed in the fresh summer breeze.
 As he got back to his car to head home to sleep and start his routine in the morning, he realized he was enamored with Jillian, but wasn’t sure where their future was headed.
-He shrugged the thought away to concentrate on things that were more important, like tomorrow’s schedule of meetings and business appointments.
+He shrugged the thought away to concentrate on tomorrow’s schedule of meetings and business appointments.